 Having a lot of body fat doesn't just make it harder to fit into your jeans.
 Too-high levels are tied to serious health risks like high blood pressure, diabetes, heart disease and even some types of cancer, per the American Heart Association.
 But what's the best way to bring your body fat levels down into the healthy range?

 Trying to lose body fat can sometimes feel complicated.
-But the best tools for getting leaner happen to be fairly straightforward — and anyone can use them.
-Here's a look at why some of us end up with excess body fat, plus the most effective ways to lose it for good.
+But there are a variety of solutions that can help with getting leaner.
+Here's a look at why some of us end up with excess fat along with the best ways to lose body fat for good.

 The Skinny on Body Fat

 Before diving into the best ways to lose fat, it helps to understand a little bit about how we gain fat in the first place — and what our bodies do with it.
+We need some body fat for our bodies to function properly, but too much can cause health problems.
 Basically, fat storage happens when we consume more calories than our bodies need.

 When we eat, our bodies release the hormone insulin.
 Insulin helps the body's cells absorb glucose — or blood sugar — and fatty acids from food to be used as energy, explains board-certified obesity medicine physician Jaime Harper, MD.
 Any extra calories that don't need to be used as energy get saved in our fat cells for later.